 What causes acne?

-Poor sleep quality means your body can’t repair skin cells during the night and is prone to release more cortisol, a stress hormone which encourages inflammation in the skin, causing acne to flare up.
+Poor sleep quality means your body can’t repair skin cells during the night and it’s prone to release more cortisol, a stress hormone which encourages inflammation in the skin, causing acne to flare up.

 Poor sleep, or lack of sleep, can have a number of causes.
 The most common is worry, preventing you from going to sleep or getting back to sleep after waking during the night.